armijnhemel/tracing_software_packages/doc/running_strace.md

 # Running strace

+The first step is to obtain trace data using `strace`.
+This is fairly straightforward, but there are some twists that need to be kept in mind.

 Let's take the Linux kernel as an example.
 First trace a Linux kernel build with (for example) the following command, but make sure there is enough disk space available, as trace files for the Linux kernel tend to get really big.